Tripathikritika/Covid-19/README.md

 # Covid-19 Tracker

-> It is a project which trackers the total number of coronavirus cases, total recovered cases and total death cases.
-It gives the output based on per country or be default worlwide cases.
-It shows the map which has popup functionality which describes about the country cases & countries flag when click on one particular country on the map.It also has a list of all countries with total number of cases overall followed by a grap which changes statistically.
+> It is a project which tracks the total number of coronavirus cases, total recovered cases and total death cases.
+It gives the output based on per country or by default worldwide cases.
+It shows the map which has popup functionality which describes about the country cases & countries flag when clicked on one particular country on the map.It also has a list of all countries with total number of cases overall followed by a graph which changes statistically.

 ## Tech/framework